 If routine changes do not work, consider your cat’s age.
 If your cat is 15 or older, it is considered geriatric.
 As explained by The Journal of Feline Medicine and Surgery, this means your cat may experience cognitive decline.
 This is essentially cat senility.

 A reversed sleep-waking cycle is one of the key symptoms of feline cognitive dysfunction.
 This issue cannot be cured, but it can be slowed down.
 Keep your cat’s mind as sharp as possible and stick to a strict routine.

 A cat that constantly meows and howls can be difficult to live with.
-Some cats more vocal than others by nature.
-Others will verbalize more often when looking for attention, or when in heat.
+Some cats are more vocal than others by nature.
+Others will verbalize more often when looking for attention or when in heat.

 A cat that meows near-constantly, with the sound becoming increasingly urgent, is likely hungry.
 Ensure you have not missed a mealtime.
-Leave a supply of dry food for the cat to help itself to.
-Factor this into your cat’s food allowance so it does not grow overweight.
+Leave a supply of dry food for the cat to eat.
+Factor this into your cat’s food allowance so that it does not grow overweight.